thesakib2020/Ecommerce-site-testing/README.md

 - [Mohammad Sakib Ahsan](https://github.com/thesakib2020)

 ## Project
-This is a e-commerce site that is built with the intention of being buggy.
+This is an e-commerce site that is built with the intention of being buggy.
 The testing process covers all the bugs found in UI testing.
 Some APIs have been tested as well.

 ## How to test
+* Clone the repo.
 * Open the Test_Cases_Bugs excel file.
 * Execute the test cases manually on by one.
 * When a certain test case fail, associated bug can be found in Bug Track tab.